 One of the leading reasons for widespread weight loss obsession is the pressure to bow to societal beauty standards.
 The media has brandished a picture-perfect image of what is considered beautiful and healthy — we are constantly fed images of thin and toned individuals parading as the symbol of health and ultimate beauty.

-TV shows, magazines, billboards, and social media platforms showcase models and celebrities with so-called perfect bodies and astonishing beauty which has fueled raging insecurity amongst the populace.
+TV shows, magazines, billboards, and social media platforms showcase models and celebrities with so-called perfect bodies and astonishing beauty which has fuelled raging insecurity amongst the populace.
 Consuming these images and ideals has led to gnawing feelings of inadequacy and low self-esteem, such that people are driven to attain these glorified “body goals” at all costs.

 The pressure to conform to media and societal standards of beauty and body image is especially targeted at women, who are often ridiculed and judged for their appearance.
 It is common knowledge that society holds women to higher beauty and body standards than they do men.
 Numerous studies have confirmed that women who are bullied for how they look, eventually detest their body weight and shape and are likely to fall prey to depression and anxiety.